mohllal/back-end-interview-topics/README.md

 - What is Data-Driven Development (DDD)?
 And what is its process?
 - What is Keyword Driven Development (KDD)?
 And what is its process?
 - What is Behavior Driven Development (BDD)?
 And what is its process?

 **[[⬆]](#toc) return to Table of Contents**

+### <a name="dataStructure-algorithm">Data Structures and Algorithms</a>

+- What is the difference between static array and dynamic array?
+- Compare the time complexity and space complexity of searching, insertion, and deletion for the following data structures:
+  - Dynamic Array
+  - Linked List
+  - Hash Table (Hash Map)
+  - Binary Search Tree (BST)
+  - Heap (Max Heap/Min Heap)
+  - Red-Black Tree
+  - AVL Tree
+- Compare the time complexity and space complexity for the following sorting algorithms:
+  - Bubble Sort
+  - Insertion Sort
+  - Selection Sort
+  - Merge Sort
+  - Heap Sort
+  - Quick Sort
+  - Counting Sort
+- What is the difference between inorder, preorder, and postorder tree traversal algorithms?
+- What is the difference between breadth-first-search (BFS) and depth-first-search (DFS)?

+**[[⬆]](#toc) return to Table of Contents**